80/twenty

 these are obvious culprits

-red hand the inch is had who snorts
+with red hand the inch is found who snorts

 at a funeral